Risk sharing, measuring variability, and distortion riskmetrics: Introduction

 \section{Introduction}

 Anne, Bob and Carole are sharing a random financial loss.
 After negotiating their respective expected returns, each of them prefers to minimize a statistical measure of variability of their allocated risk.
 While agreeing on the distribution of the total loss, and that the variance is a poor metric of riskiness, each of them has their own favourite tool for measuring risks.
 Anne, as an economics student, likes the Gini deviation (GD) because of its intuitive appearance as an economic index.
 Bob, as a computer science student, prefers the mean-median deviation (MMD) because it minimizes the mean absolute error.
-Finally, Carole, as a statistics student, finds that an inter-quantile difference (IQD) is the most representative of her preference, as she does not worry about extreme events for this particular risk.
-How should Anne, Bob and Carole optimally share risks among themselves?
+Finally, Carole, as a statistics student, finds that an inter-quantile difference (IQD) is the most representative of her preference, as she does not worry about extreme events for this particular risk.\footnote{For an integrable random variable $X$, its GD is defined as $\E[|X-X'|]$ where $X'$ is an iid copy of $X$, its MMD is defined as $\E[|X-m|]$ where $m$ is a median of $X$, and its IQD at level $\alpha\in (0,1/2)$ is the difference between the $\alpha$-quantile and the $(1-\alpha)$-quantile of $X$.
+For precise definitions, see Section \ref{sec:2}.} How should Anne, Bob and Carole optimally share risks among themselves?

 The reader familiar with risk sharing problems may immediately realize two notable features of such a problem.
 First, the preferences are not monotone, different from standard decision models in the literature.
 Second, and most crucially, Carole's preference is neither convex nor consistent with second-order stochastic dominance.
 This alludes to the possibility of non-comonotonic Pareto-optimal allocations, in contrast to the comonotonic ones, which are well studied in the literature (e.g., \citealp{LM94, JST08, CDG12, R13}).